Phabibi/league_of_legends_ML/README.md

 # League of Legends Machine learning
-  - used the games in 2017/2018 season data found here
+  - used the games in 2017/2018 season data found here: https://www.kaggle.com/chuckephron/leagueoflegends
   - Predicts with 86% accuracy the outcome of the game , given the first 10 minutes gold differance between each roles and the chamions.

 # Models used: